Obinna Eze

-Obinna Eze (born June 12, 1998) is an American football offensive tackle for the Detroit Lions of the National Football League (NFL).
-He played college football at Memphis and TCU.
+Obinna Eze (born June 12, 1998) is a Nigerian professional American football offensive tackle for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Memphis Tigers and TCU Horned Frogs.

-Early life and high school
+Early life

 Eze migrated to the United States in 2015.
 Initially a basketball player, he did not start playing football until arriving in the US.

 College career

 Eze was a highly-ranked OT recruit, and received scholarship offers from many SEC schools.
 He eventually committed to Memphis prior to his senior year of high school.

 Professional career

+Detroit Lions

-Eze went undrafted in the 2022 NFL Draft, but was signed on May 13, 2022 ahead of Lions training camp.
+Eze went undrafted in the 2022 NFL draft, but was signed on May 13, 2022 ahead of Detroit Lions training camp.
 His quest to make the 53-man roster, along with other players', was featured on the HBO television show Hard Knocks.
 During the 2022 preseason, though not starting, he appeared in 31 snaps against the Falcons, 22 snaps against the Colts, and 23 snaps against the Steelers.

 Eze was waived on August 30, as part of final roster cuts, but signed to the practice squad the next day.
 He signed a reserve/future contract on January 9, 2023.
+He was waived on August 27, 2023.